11jo/JOining_Party/Readme.md

    - Workaround for EET and else, NPC choice and core installation

 - [All_In.D](https://github.com/11jo/JOining_Party/blob/main/JOining_Party_Select/D/All_In.D)
-   - Block dialog added to each NPC dialogJ, Triggering when talking to familiar after using special ability.
+   - Block dialog added to each NPC Joining_dialog, Triggering when talking to familiar after using special ability.

 - [jominhp1.itm](https://github.com/11jo/JOining_Party/tree/main/JOining_Party_Select/Itm)
-   - Lesser copy of MINHP1 to avoid only death
+   - Lesser copy of MINHP1 to avoid only permanent death

 - [jo_join.spl](https://github.com/11jo/JOining_Party/tree/main/JOining_Party_Select/Spl)
    - Special ability for Charname, will simply set a LOCALS to 1 on the targeted NPC.